ccy7701/pf-visualiser/docs/spec-history.md

 * display month label, income value, and expense value below the x-axis
 * income label text should use the same green family as the income bars
 * expense label text should use the same red family as the expense bars

+Expense-category rules:

+* use the selected month's expense breakdown
+* support `sen/RM` and `RM` value modes
+* show category detail on hover
+* suppress category slices and legend entries when the selected month has no expense total

 ### 3.7 Save Inputs